 The City of Oakland committed to electrifying all existing buildings by 2040 in the Equitable Climate Action Plan (ECAP, Action B-2).
-The resulting Building Electrification Roadmap (expected June 2023) will include strategies to encourage or require the addition of EV-charging capability when buildings are transitioned from natural gas to all-electric power.
+The resulting Building Electrification Roadmap (expected June 2023) will include

 Building electrification requires replacement of all appliances that use natural gas, like space and water heating, cooking, and laundry, with efficient electric alternatives.
 This transition frequently requires upgrades to electrical infrastructure, making it an ideal time to add EV charging.